-- Females attached higher importance than males to increase the environmental benefits of their businesses (33% vs 27%) and contributing to their local community (24% vs 20%). - Ethnic leaders rated increasing the environmental benefits of their business more highly than non-ethnic ones (31% vs 30%).
-They were also more likely to attach high importance to contributing to their local community (27% vs 20%).
+- Females attached higher importance than males to increase the environmental benefits of their businesses (33 per cent vs 27 per cent) and contributing to their local community (24 per cent vs 20 per cent). - Ethnic leaders rated increasing the environmental benefits of their business more highly than non-ethnic ones (31 per cent vs 30 per cent).
+They were also more likely to attach high importance to contributing to their local community (27 per cent vs 20 per cent).